imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **source** - The origin of an action.
 For example, initiated from the user, automatically by the client, etc.

+### Office.Android.DocsUI.PaywallControl.AbandonPurchaseAlertEvent

+The event is triggered when users dismiss Google's payment checkout screen and see the payment abandon dialogue.
+The data is used to ensure the dialog is working as expected and helps navigate the end-to-end flows in order to identify root cause of any potential errors.

+The following fields are collected:

+- **UserAction** - 0, 1 and 2 where: 0 Indicates that the dialog was displayed to the user; 1 indicates user clicked "Yes" confirming to abandon their purchase; and 2 indicates user clicked "Cancel" to continue finishing the purchase.

 ### Office.Android.DocsUI.PaywallControl.AutoRenewData

 This event is triggered when the user lands on the Subscription Auto Renew Reminder screen.
 The data is needed to ensure that the experience for auto renew reminder is working as expected and to ensure end to end service reliability.